MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/tutorial-dlp.md

 ### Phase 3: Protect your data

 So now you can detect files with sensitive information, but what you really want to do is protect that information from potential threats.
 Once you are aware of an incident, you can manually remediate the situation or you can use one of the automatic governance actions provided by Defender for Cloud Apps for securing your files.
-Actions include, but are not limited to, Azure Information Protection native controls, API provided actions, and real-time monitoring.
+Actions include, but are not limited to, Microsoft Information Protection native controls, API provided actions, and real-time monitoring.
 The kind of governance you can apply depends on the type of policy you are configuring, as follows:

 1. **[File policy governance](governance-actions.md#file-governance-actions) actions**: Uses the cloud app provider's API and our native integrations to secure files, including:
     - Trigger alerts and send email notifications about the incident
-    - Manage labels applied to a file to enforce native Azure Information Protection controls
+    - Manage labels applied to a file to enforce native Microsoft Information Protection controls
     - Change sharing access to a file
     - Quarantine a file
     - Remove specific file or folder permissions in Office 365